 Isle of Mull waterfalls are many and varied, especially after a spell of heavy rain.
 The fall along the Eas Mor burn has a beautiful, secluded woodland setting.
 The burn weaves through mossy banks and oak trees, trickling over a number of falls and passing through narrow dark gorges.

 It’s an altogether gentler, more serene experience, but no less lovely for that.
 Complete the experience by following the burn to the end, where you’ll reach the sandy Port Donain beach.

 After a nail-biting drive with a plummeting drop to your right as you approach Carsaig, you’ll round a tight stone-walled bend, plunge into dappled shade and be grabbed by the sound of water rushing down beside a red telephone box!
 This is Eas na Dabhaich, a cascading burn the source of which is Loch Fraing on the hills above.
 This source keeps to falls flowing in all but the driest of weather.

 Ben More hills

-If you’re looking for hidden gems on thie island that most visitors have yet to discover, try the waterfalls that flow on the Loch na Keal side fo the Ben More hills.
-Here at Derryguaig the water cascades dramatically down a rock face into an immaculate blue pool, flanked by stones and surrounded by deciduous trees.
-It could be paradise, and it certainly gives the beauty of Skye’s fairy pools a run for their money.
+If you’re looking for hidden gems on the island that most visitors have yet to discover, try the waterfalls that flow on the Loch na Keal side of the Ben More hills.
+Here at Derryguaig the water cascades dramatically down a rock face into an immaculate blue pool.
+Flanked by stones and surrounded by deciduous trees, it could be paradise.
+This spot certainly gives the beauty of Skye’s fairy pools a run for their money.